microsoft/Oryx/README.md

 The build command accepts an optional output directory where the compiled bits will be placed, and if none is provided they will be added in the source directory itself.
 This directory can then be volume mounted in the runtime image corresponding to the language and version being used by the app.
-Using the startup detection tool, the app can be started from there, for example using `docker run -v <path to source>:/app oryxdevms/python-3.7 bash -c "/opt/startupcmdgen/startupcmdgen -appPath /app -output /app/start.sh && /app/start.sh"`.
+Using the startup detection tool, the app can be started from there, for example using `docker run -v <path to source>:/app oryxdevms/python-3.7 bash -c "oryx -appPath /app -output /app/start.sh && /app/start.sh"`.

 # License